Services

 With the help of Observables, the first thing that you need to perform is to have a subscription to start emitting values.
 If you do not perform this step, it’s just a blueprint of code responsible for handling future emits.

-One of the significant differences between Observable vs Angular Promise is that you are now allowed to change the fulfilled value.
-So instead, you can just emit (either reject or resolver) a single value for your Angular application.
+One of the significant differences between Observable vs Angular Promise is that you are not allowed to change the fulfilled value.
+Instead, you can just emit (either reject or resolve) a single value for your Angular application.

-To understand this concept, you need to have basic information of what is Angular.
+To understand this concept, you need to have basic information about what Angular is and how it manages asynchronous operations.

-And if I talk about Observables, you can freely emit multiple results.
+And if we talk about Observables, you can freely emit multiple results.
 The subscriber will receive results until the observer is completed or unsubscribed.

 Let’s see an example of handling values in terms of Angular Promise vs Observable.